Worlds Largest Cruise Ship Oasis of the Seas Review

 St. Thomas, Virgin Islands.
 We arrived at Charlotte Amalie, one of the busiest cruise ports in the world, on Day Four.
 It is a short taxi ride to downtown’s two main shopping streets – Main Street and Waterfront Highway.
 The stores offer much of the same merchandise available in Nassau but I have always found the prices more attractive here.
 Rita and I stopped in at my favorite jeweler and she bought a beautiful bauble.
 I resisted temptation since I already own more bling than I could ever wear.
 Most of us don’t buy jewelry because we need it.
 We buy it because we want it.

 We explored the indoor Promenade deck when we returned.
 This Royal Promenade is twice the size of the next-largest Freedom-class cruise ships of RCI.
 There are enormous glass-arched skylights which form a decorative roof that looks up into Central Park and allows natural light on to the Promenade.
 Ten feet above the floor of the Royal Promenade is a giant globe that looks like it could crack open.
-When it does open, it becomes an hydraulic bridge that cast members can stand on to sing or dance or narrate fashion shows.
+When it does open, it becomes a hydraulic bridge that cast members can stand on to sing or dance or narrate fashion shows.

 There are shops for gifts and souvenirs, perfume, clothing, fine jewelry, handbags and several restaurants – Sorrento's where you can make your own pizza (no charge) and the Café Promenade with sandwiches and cookies and desserts (no charge).
 Also several bars, lounges and a store offering only cupcakes.
 Just above the Promenade is a very large camera shop and photo gallery where you can view all the thousands of photos that have been taken of you by professional photographers during the cruise.
 Seems that almost everyone, even with cameras taking pictures of their own, purchases at least one photo as a memento of their trip.